-Achondroplasia in itself is not a condition that requires treatment.
-Many people with achondroplasia go on to lead full, healthy lives.
-However, the condition can cause complications that may be helped by treatment.
-Here, we explore some treatment options.
+Achondroplasia is not a condition that requires treatment.
+However, it can cause complications that may be helped with treatment.

 Achondroplasia is a rare genetic condition that affects bone growth.
 It is the primary cause of dwarfism.
 The characteristic signs of achondroplasia are short stature and limbs that are disproportionately short in comparison with the torso.

 Achondroplasia is a type of restricted growth.
 Specifically, the condition is characterized by irregularities in the remodeling of cartilage and bone, resulting in overall short stature and limbs that are short compared with the torso.

 Some other possible signs and symptoms of achondroplasia include: